nastasha-w/fire-an/README.md

   ```
   export PYTHONPATH="/path/to/foo/:${PYTHONPATH}"
   ```
-  and then either run
+  and then, from anywhere, run:
   ```
   python -m fire_an.queuerun.run -3
   ```
-  from whereever, or run
+  or specify an absolute or relative path to `run.py` from your current directory:
   ```
   python /path/to/fire_an/queuerun/run.py -3
   ```
-  specifying a an absolute or relative path to `run.py` from your current directory.

 This is basically an issue of the different scripts in different directories needing to be able to find each other.
 Running from the